dbos-inc/dbos-docs/docs/api-reference/contexts.md

 ```

 This method retrieves a value published by a workflow identity for a given key using the [events API](../tutorials/workflow-communication-tutorial#events-api).
-A call to `getEvent` waits for the value to be published, returning `null` if the wait times out.
+A call to `getEvent` waits for the workflow to publish the key, returning `null` if the wait times out:

 ---